ravina-patel-web/Github-Demo/README.md

 # Github-Demo
-This repository is just for the demo
+This repository is just for the demo.